01Infant Care and Early Childhood Education

 - Supported to all classes regardless of income (However, if the child is registered as disable, and a resident of farming and fishing district then the child qualifies to receive the corresponding child allotment.)

-Approval qualifications Category | Homecare allowance | Allowance for farming and fishing areas | Allowance for disabled children |
+Approval qualifications | Category | Homecare allowance | Allowance for farming and fishing areas | Allowance for disabled children |

-Additional Approval Requirements Required Documents | Copy of the bankbook of a parent or the child | Children from farming and fishing households (Verification of agricultural management body registration, etc.) | Registered disabled children Certificate of registration of disabled person |
+| Additional Approval Requirements Required Documents | Copy of the bankbook of a parent or the child | Children of agricultural/fishing households (agricultural/fisheries business entity certificate, etc.) | Registered disabled children Certificate of registration of disabled person |

 Application